 How to install the (Android) app directly from Spotify

-As an alternative to the Google Play Store, Spotify also publishes their app as an Android APK package for custom installation.
+As an alternative to the Google Play Store, Spotify also publishes its app as an Android APK package for custom installation.
 With this, you can circumvent the Play Store’s age restriction easily.

 - If you are using Family Link, allow unknown sources for the child’s device first: